YOU DO YOU, but here for the start up line

 9. Plan for the Post-Ceremony Celebration:

-• After the ceremony, celebrate your newlywed status with a romantic dinner, picnic, or champagne toast.
+• After the ceremony, celebrate your newlywed status with a romantic dinner, a picnic, champagne toast, or simply a beer at the pub next door.

 • Consider hiring a private chef or booking a table at a favorite restaurant for an intimate dining experience.